srest2021/atclean/README.md

 ### `clean_atlas_lc_v2.py`
 #### (estimates true uncertainties, applies all cuts (chi-squares, uncertainties, control light curves), and averages light curves)
+Using the default settings in `settings.ini` and previously downloaded SN and control light curves:
+- Apply uncertainty cut
+- Estimate true uncertainties
+- Apply chi-square cut
+- Apply control light curve cut
+- Average cleaned light curves
+- Optionally correct for ATLAS template changes
-Using the default settings in `settings.ini`, load previously downloaded light curves, estimate true uncertainties, apply any of the chi-square, uncertainty, and control light curve cuts, average the light curves and flag bad days in both original and averaged light curves, then save both original and averaged light curves with the updated 'Mask' columns.
+- Save both original and averaged light curves with the updated 'Mask' columns

 The **uncertainty cut** is a static procedure currently set at a constant value of 160.
 To change, set the `[uncert_cut]` `cut` field in `settings.ini`.